Vocinity/context-scorer/README.md

 #### Context-Scorer_Server
   - lib_Context-Scorer
-  - GRPC >= 1.25.
-1.25 (CENTOS rpm) and 1.27 (Ubunru custom build) are used for development.
+  - GRPC >= 1.25. v1.25 of RHEL8 and [1.27 deb](https://github.com/Vocinity/apt-rd#grpc-127-dev)
+(Ubuntu Bionic & Focal versions are buggy) are used for development.
   - Protobuf which is compatible with your GRPC.
+RHEL8 rpm and [3.18 deb](https://github.com/Vocinity/apt-rd#protobuf-suite-dev)
-CENTOS rpm and 3.18 are used for development.
+ are used for development.

 ### Building
 Did you install aMisc?
 Congrats, then already you did almost all the job.